SpaceTheDev/sDiscord/README.md

 # sDiscord

-A discord helper resource used to get discord member information in game
+A discord helper resource used to get discord member information in game.
+I wanted to avoid using Discord.js, but dealing with discord's gateway is a pain in the ass, so here we are.

 ---